 Basic operating principles of automotive suspension and steering systems with an emphasis on 4-wheel alignment including suspension and steering operating theory, tire repair and balancing, operating replacement of all suspension and steering components, rebuilding of steering gears and pumps, and front and rear wheel alignment.
+Grades are P/NP option.

-AUTO 44 Electrical Systems 6 units
+AUTO 44 Electrical Systems

 A comprehensive study of current automotive electrical systems with a strong emphasis on diagnosis, service and repair of wiring, ignitions, charging, starting, domestic and import computer management systems.
 Involves usage of manuals, meters, scanners, and state-of-the-art test equipment.
 Recommend enrollment in AUTO 33.
+Grades are P/NP option.